ms/buildtogether.tech/teams/index.md

 you know about your teammates' work (<span x="delivery"/>).

-The most powerful argument for instructors selecting teams, though, is, "That's how it works in the real world."
+The most powerful argument for instructors selecting teams, though, is, "That's how it works in the real world" <cite>Oakley2004</cite>.
 You probably won't get to pick your colleagues if you join a company or an academic research group.
 Instead, you'll be put on a project and expected to work well with whoever else is on it.
 Your performance will depend as much on your ability to get along with others as it will on your raw technical ability, so you might as well start practicing those skills now.

 If instructors create teams, they should avoid isolating at-risk students.
 Women and members of racial minority groups are more likely to drop out of